fastify/fastify-vite/docs/meta/motivation.md

 # Motivation

+In Nuxt.js and Next.js, you can get started with a single component file.
+These frameworks allow this by doing a lot of heavy lifting <b>hidden from your eyes</b>, relying on a runtime that will pick up the files you provide and stitch together a full blown app, kept in a `.nuxt` or `.next` folder, that you're not supposed to mess around with.

 <b>fastify-vite</b> is a key part of a larger initiative called <b>Terix</b>, still in development.
 Terix will be nothing more than a CLI that is able to recognize a certain set of directory structures and boot Fastify applications with it.
 Think of it as `nuxt start` or `next start`, without the Nuxt.js or Next.js runtime.
 Just Fastify and Vite all the way, coupled with the glue code provided by this plugin.

 Terix aims to be a framework as CLI, with no tightly coupled runtime.
 Terix aims to be a set of standard conventions on how to structure a Fastify application with Vite-based frontend code.